 9. I show up with curiosity.
 I have learned to loosen my grip and enjoy the journey.
 I remind myself that control is an illusion anyway and despite the valleys, life has turned out better than I could have imagined.
 I do the work daily to put my inner critic in her place, scan for beauty, open up to joyful possibility.
 There is no failure, only showing up and growing and becoming.

 10. I offer the very thing I need.
 I reach out my hand in support, to lift you up, and invite you to join me on this journey to freedom.
 We need each other.
 We teach what we have need of, I think.
 I need understanding and compassion, practical tools and encouragement to remind me to keep showing up and choosing life.
 So that is what I offer.
 I offer what I have because it isn’t enough for me to decide to live.
 I want you to decide to live too.

 I use the word “decide” carefully.
 It implies deliberate forethought – counting the cost within my limited scope of vision.
 Not necessarily fully understanding how to move forward but knowing I will try.

-To decide to live, to love myself, or to enjoy this messy journey means understanding that I will show up.
+To decide to live, to love myself, to give myself permission to be less than great, or to enjoy this messy journey means understanding that I will show up.
 I have removed the escape hatch.
 No plan B. I’ve put a stake in the ground that will not be moved.

 What will it look like if you decide to live each day?